Founding Partner & Chief Executive Officer

 After receiving his bachelor's degree from Duke University and studying Mandarin at Nanjing University, Louis joined the French Army where he served as a second lieutenant in a mountain infantry battalion.
 After a couple of years, Louis left the army and joined Paribas where he worked as a financial analyst—first in Paris, then in Hong Kong.

-Louis has also been involved with different start-up ventures.
-He has helped seed a number of companies including Roboglobal LLC, Sponsorise.me, Think-Twice, Jobby-Pepper, On-Off Telecom, A-Ride Inc, Extreme Organics Inc, Ullr Maps Inc, and others.
-Louis is the non-executive chairman of Roboglobal LLC (the manager of the ROBO.US ETF, one of the largest robotics dedicated ETFs).
-He is also a non-executive director at Evergreen-Gavekal, a Bellevue, WA based private wealth manager.
-Louis also sits on the visiting board of Trinity college – Duke University.
+Louis is the non-executive chairman of Roboglobal LLC (the manager of the ROBO.US ETF, one of the largest robotics-dedicated ETFs).
+He is also a non-executive director at Evergreen-Gavekal, a Bellevue, Washington-based private wealth manager.
+Louis also sits on the visiting board of Trinity College of Duke University.

-In his spare time, Louis likes to spend time on the rugby pitch, whether in Hong Kong (where he plays for Valley RFC), or in France where he is the owner/president of the Biarritz Olympique, a club currently evolving in France’s Pro D2.
+In his spare time, Louis likes to spend time on the rugby pitch, whether in Hong Kong (where he plays for Valley RFC), or in France where he is Chairman of the Biarritz Olympique Pays Basque, one of the historically more successful clubs in French rugby.

 Louis speaks English and French.
 He spent many hours studying Mandarin and Spanish, which he once spoke decently.
 He is married with two sons and two daughters.